Ettrick and Lauderdale: Political control

-The last leader of the council, Drew Tulley, went on to be first leader of Scottish Borders Council after the 1996 reforms.
+The second last leader of the council, Drew Tulley, went on to be first leader of Scottish Borders Council after the 1996 reforms.

 Premises

 The district council was based at the Council Chambers on Albert Place in Galashiels.
 The building had originally been built in 1867 as the Burgh Chambers for the old Galashiels Town Council, with a large clock tower added in 1924–1927 which incorporates the town's war memorial.
 A modern extension was added to the rear of the building along Paton Street for the district council in 1976.
 Since the district council's abolition in 1996 the building has been an area office for Scottish Borders Council.